Publication Information

 Biographical Information

 (1862-1901) Ethelbert Woodbridge Nevin was a pianist and composer from Pennsylvania.
-Nevin's father, Robert, provided for Ethelbert both vocal and instrumental instruction.
-He also took him abroad for two years of travel and music study in Dresden under Von Böhme.
-Ethelbert studied the piano for two years in Boston, under Benjamin Johnson Lang, and composition under Stephen A. Emery.
-He also studied in Berlin from 1884-86 under Karl Klindoworth.
-In 1892, he went to Paris, where he taught singing, and he coached many American and French artists for the operatic stage.
-His early songs in English and German texts were influenced by Schubert and Schumann.
+Nevin's father, Robert, provided for Nevin both vocal and instrumental instruction.
+He took him abroad for two years of travel and music study in Dresden, Germany, under Von Böhme.
+Nevin studied piano for two years in Boston under Benjamin Johnson Lang and composition under Stephen A. Emery.
+He also studied in Berlin from 1884 to 1886 under Karl Klindoworth.
+In 1892, he went to Paris, where he taught singing and coached many American and French artists for the operatic stage.
+His early songs in English and German were influenced by Schubert and Schumann.
 His later pieces, in a lighter style, include the much-loved “Rosary” (1898) and “Mighty Lak’ a Rose” (1900).
-His best-known piano piece was Narcissus (1891), from the Water Scenes.
+His best-known piano piece was "Narcissus" (1891), from Water Scenes.

 COinS